AI Readiness Assessment (AIRA)

 The scoping conversation is 60–90 minutes, no fee, no obligation.
 You walk away with a clearer view of what an AIRA engagement would look like for your business and an honest opinion on whether it is the right shape for the question you are asking.

+An AI readiness diagnostic is only worth commissioning if you are genuinely prepared to act on what it finds.
 If it is, we move forward.
 If it is not, we will tell you what the right shape probably is — even if it is not us.

 AIRA Diagnosis